MIR COIN Price Tops $0.0023 on Exchanges (MIR)

-MIR COIN (CURRENCY:MIR) traded 10.9% lower against the US dollar during the 1 day period ending at 18:00 PM E.T. on May 25th.
-One MIR COIN coin can now be bought for approximately $0.0023 or 0.00000026 BTC on major exchanges including LATOKEN and BitForex.
-MIR COIN has a market cap of $2.03 million and $100,385.00 worth of MIR COIN was traded on exchanges in the last day.
-During the last week, MIR COIN has traded 10.9% lower against the US dollar.
+MIR COIN (CURRENCY:MIR) traded 0.9% lower against the US dollar during the 1-day period ending at 16:00 PM ET on May 26th.
+One MIR COIN coin can currently be purchased for $0.0023 or 0.00000026 BTC on cryptocurrency exchanges including LATOKEN and BitForex.
+MIR COIN has a total market capitalization of $2.04 million and $74,525.00 worth of MIR COIN was traded on exchanges in the last day.
+During the last week, MIR COIN has traded down 16.6% against the US dollar.

 - Innovative Bioresearch Classic (INNBCL) traded down 0% against the dollar and now trades at $0.0000 or 0.00000000 BTC.